AgS-a/anthro-aerosol/README.md

-# CESM-wg
+# CESM-aerosol
-Project trying to study the effects of increasing CO2 concentration on western ghats using Community Earth System Model (CESM2).
+Project trying to study the effects of decreasing aerosol concentration on weather patterns over India using Community Earth System Model (CESM2).